 Almond Flour Cookies with Cardamom (Nankhatai)

-We are thrilled to add these almond flour cookies, also called Nankhatai, to our recipe collection.
+We are thrilled to add these almond flour cookies called Nankhatai to our recipe collection.
 Crunchy, full-flavored, sweet and spicy this traditional Indian cookie recipe comes from cookbook author and spice expert Rinku Bhattacharya.
-Best of all, this exotic cookie features one of our favorite aphrodisiac spices: Cardamom.
+Best of all, this exotic cookie features one of our favorite aphrodisiac spices, cardamom.

 Can you make a vegan version of these Nankhatai cookies?